-This project will use existing national datasets to identify the effects of recent changes in both private and public insurance systems on healthcare utilization and health outcomes separately for rural and urban areas.
-Furthermore, we will evaluate heterogeneity across demographic (e.g., age) and socioeconomic factors (e.g., income and education) within rural and urban areas.
-This effort will be the most comprehensive work to date to examine overall effects of recent changes in health insurance coverage on a range of meaningful healthcare use and health outcomes.
-We will employ quasi-experimental designs and advanced econometric models including difference-in-differences (DD) and triple difference (difference-in-difference-in-differences or DDD) to identify causal effects from recent public and private insurance expansions separately by rural/urban status as detailed below.
-In addition, we will stratify models by key demographic and socioeconomic factors separately for individuals in rural versus urban areas.
-We will evaluate multiple healthcare use outcomes including physician visits, outpatient visits, hospital admissions, emergency department visits, and prescription drug use.
-We will also examine multiple health and health behavior outcomes including self-reported physical and mental health status, body weight, and smoking.
+This project used existing national datasets to identify the effects of recent changes in both private and public insurance systems on healthcare utilization and health outcomes separately for rural and urban areas.
+Furthermore, we evaluated heterogeneity across demographic (e.g., age) and socioeconomic factors (e.g., income and education) within rural and urban areas.
+This effort is the most comprehensive work to date to examining overall effects of recent changes in health insurance coverage on a range of meaningful healthcare use and health outcomes.
+We employed quasi-experimental designs and advanced econometric models including difference-in-differences (DD) and triple difference (difference-in-difference-in-differences or DDD) to identify causal effects from recent public and private insurance expansions separately by rural/urban status as detailed below.
+In addition, we stratified models by key demographic and socioeconomic factors separately for individuals in rural versus urban areas.
+We evaluated multiple healthcare use outcomes including physician visits, outpatient visits, hospital admissions, emergency department visits, and prescription drug use.
+We also examined multiple health and health behavior outcomes including self-reported physical and mental health status, body weight, and smoking.